ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/obstructed_labor.rst

     YLDs for the simulant in question will on average be greater than the extraneous YLDs from other simulants in the same age group.

-    It may be possible to develop a different strategy of counting YLDs that would help correct this bias, but the discrepancy will likely be a relatively small proportion of total DALYs, so we are willing to accept this limitation for now.
+    It may be possible to develop a different strategy of counting YLDs (such as switching to "incidence YLDs") that would help correct this bias, but the discrepancy will likely be a relatively small proportion of total DALYs, so we are willing to accept this limitation for now.